SpiffiRacoon/dcs-open-beta-server-installation/README.md

 ### For private ip(lan):
 ```sudo apt install net-tools```

 then

 ```ifconfig```

 and then look for inet... where your ip should be.

+Now we should be done with linux for a little bit so we can logout of the ssh session.

+### Starting Remote Desktop Connection.

+Search for Remote Desktop Connection in windows: